radiantlogic-v8/documentation-new/documentation/installation/managing-pod-certificates.md

 **Prerequisites**

 * You must have access to your deployed self-managed Identity Data Management.
+* You must have generated your new self-signed certificate.
-* When you create your self-signed certificates, it must be properly formed and include all relevant hostnames using the Subject Alternative Name (SAN) extension.
+* When you create your self-signed certificate, it must be properly formed and include all relevant hostnames using the Subject Alternative Name (SAN) extension.
 This is critical for compatibility with modern TLS clients and to avoid runtime errors due to hostname mismatches during certificate validation.
-For replica sets, the SAN should include at least five pod FQDNs to use a single certificate across all pods.
+For replica sets, it is recommended to include at least five pod FQDNs in your SAN.
+This approach supports better scalability.

 To update certificates without breaking service, follow these steps:

-1. Create a local backup for the existing cert and keystore and copy the keystore.
+1. Create a local backup for the existing certificate and keystore and copy the keystore.

    **Example commands for one pod:**